 Selling your FBA business on a marketplace means preparing information on your business and posting a listing in order to generate interest from buyers that peruse the listings.
 A popular marketplace is BizBuySell.

-- Large distribution – if you list on a large, reputable business-for-sale network then its likely your ad has the potential to be seen by a lot of visitors.
+- Large distribution – if you list on a large, reputable business-for-sale network then it is likely your ad has the potential to be seen by a lot of visitors.

 - Low demand – marketplaces serve a high volume of listings daily and standing out from the crowd is often a problem.
 Most buyers perusing the listings look for listings with brokers (who use them as well) as they know the listings are likely pre-vetted.
-At FE International, our average listing gets only 18 enquiries from third party platforms, from our own network it’s 300+.
+At FE International, our average listing gets only 18 inquiries from third-party platforms, and from our own network it’s 500+.

 - Process – you personally have to take care of the process of vetting qualified buyers, sending out non-disclosure agreements, answering questions about the business, negotiating offers, running due diligence, preparing a contract for sale and facilitating the transfer of funds/assets.
 If you don’t have experience in a business sale process, you could come stuck in a number of places.
 It will also take your time and attention away from running your business.